 While some of these myths have their basis in some truth, they are wildly exaggerated.
 For instance, although the federal government has a large amount of debt, Social Security funds are still being distributed to those with disabilities.

-If you have suffered a disability and need help with your Social Security benefits claim, you need to call an Indiana Social Security disability lawyer from the Hankey Law Office today at (317) 634-8565.
+If you have suffered a disability and need help with your Social Security benefits claim, you need to call an Indiana Social Security disability lawyer from Hankey Marks & Crider today at (317) 634-8565.
 We can help you secure the funds that you need to support yourself.